-In this three-part series, attorney Nicole Black, Director at MyCase, will be discussing online client portals and how they can benefit both lawyers and their clients.
+In this three-part series, Nicole Black discusses online client portals and how they can benefit both lawyers and their clients.
 First up, an introduction to and overview of web-based client portals.

 Lawyers often talk about the importance of providing excellent client service, but for many lawyers that simply means effective legal representation.
 The problem with this perspective is that 21st-century legal consumers expect more.
 They’re used to having instant access to whatever information they’re seeking — whether it’s instant streaming of music or videos, 24/7 online shopping or anytime bank account access.

 Like it or not, this expectation of instant access to information doesn’t end at your law firm’s door (or with your office hours).
 Like every other type of consumer, your clients increasingly want convenient, 24/7 access to information about the legal services that they’ve retained you to provide.
 But how exactly do you provide that to them?
 The answer is simple: online client portals.